To promote the values of Earth stewardship through all aspects of life for today and the future.

 Aurora High School and the Department of Geography and Indigenous Studies offer a myriad of opportunities in an effort to make the educational experience of all students the best possible both in and out of the classroom environment.
 They include:

-- Indigenous Studies Club
+- Indigenous Allyship Club

 - The Eco Council